avelino/awesome-go/README.md

 * [Fireball](https://github.com/zpatrick/fireball) - More "natural" feeling web framework.
 * [Flamingo](https://github.com/i-love-flamingo/flamingo) - Framework for pluggable web projects.
 Including a concept for modules and offering features for DI, Configareas, i18n, template engines, graphql, observability, security, events, routing & reverse routing etc.
 * [Flamingo Commerce](https://github.com/i-love-flamingo/flamingo-commerce) - Providing e-commerce features using clean architecture like DDD and ports and adapters, that you can use to build flexible e-commerce applications.
+* [Gearbox](https://github.com/abahmed/gearbox) - A web framework written in Go with a focus on high performance and memory optimization.
 * [Gin](https://github.com/gin-gonic/gin) - Gin is a web framework written in Go!
 It features a martini-like API with much better performance, up to 40 times faster.
 If you need performance and good productivity.
 * [Ginrpc](https://github.com/xxjwxc/ginrpc) - Gin parameter automatic binding tool,gin rpc tools.
 * [Gizmo](https://github.com/NYTimes/gizmo) - Microservice toolkit used by the New York Times.